-► To update the firmware:
+To update the firmware:

-- 1. Choose Maintenance > Update Firmware. - 2.
-Click Browse... to select an appropriate firmware file. - 3.
+- 1. Choose Maintenance > Update Firmware.
+The Update Firmware dialog appears. - 2.
+In the Firmware File field, click Browse to select an appropriate firmware file. - 3.
 Click Upload.
-A progress bar appears to indicate the upload process. - 4.
-Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - If anything is incorrect, click Discard Upload. - 5.
+A progress bar appears to indicate the upload status. - 4.
+When the upload is complete, version information of both the existing firmware and uploaded firmware is shown, providing you a last chance to terminate the update. - 5.
+To view the certificate of the uploaded firmware, click View Certificate.
+Optional. - 6.
 To proceed with the update, click Update Firmware.
+The update may take several minutes.

-Warning: Do NOT power off the PX2 during the update.
+Warning: Do NOT power off the Branch Circuit Monitor during the update.

-6. During the firmware update:
+During the firmware update:

-- A progress bar appears on the web interface, indicating the update status. - The front panel display shows the firmware upgrade message.
-See Three-Digit Row (on page 80). - The outlet LEDs flash if the relay boards are being updated.
-If the firmware update does not include the update of the relay board firmware, outlet LEDs do NOT flash. - No users can successfully log in to the PX2. - Other users' operation, if any, is forced to suspend. - 7.
-When the update is complete, the PX2 resets, and the Login page re-appears. - Other logged-in users are logged out when the firmware update is complete.
+- A progress bar appears in the web interface, indicating the update status. - The front panel display on the Branch Circuit Monitor shows three digits: 'FuP' or 'FUP.' - No users can successfully log in to the Branch Circuit Monitor. - The user management operation, if any, is forced to suspend. - 7.
+When the update is complete, a message appears, indicating the update is successful. - 8.
+The Branch Circuit Monitor resets, and the Login page re-appears.
+You can now log in and resume your operation.

+Note 1: The other logged-in users are also logged out when the firmware update is complete.

-Important: If you are using the PX2 with an SNMP manager, download its MIB again after the firmware update to ensure your SNMP manager has the correct MIB for the latest release you are using.
-See Using SNMP (on page 324).
+Note 2: If you are using the Branch Circuit Monitor with an SNMP manager, download its MIB again after the firmware update to ensure your SNMP manager has the correct MIB for the latest release you are using.
+See Using SNMP (on page 304) in the User Guide.

-Alternatives:

-To use a different method to update the firmware, refer to:

-- Firmware Update via SCP (on page 502)

-- Bulk Configuration or Firmware Upgrade via DHCP/TFTP (on page 544)

-- Firmware Upgrade via USB (on page 542)
+Tip: There are other alternatives to update the firmware.
+See Firmware Update via SCP, or Bulk Configuration or Firmware Upgrade via DHCP/TFTP (on page 478).
+Or see Firmware Upgrade via USB.